Opportunity House

 Criteria for young adults to apply and enroll:

-• Complete full program application and interview process
+• Complete program application and interview process to assess readiness for independent living.

 CLICK HERE TO DOWNLOAD APPLICATION